Once Upon a Forest

-Once Upon a Forest is a 1993 animated adventure film produced by Hanna-Barbera and distributed by 20th Century Studios.
+Once Upon a Forest is a 1993 animated adventure film produced by Hanna-Barbera and distributed by 20th Century Fox.
 Based on the Furlings characters created by Rae Lambert, the film was directed by Charles Grosvenor and produced by David Kirschner, and stars the voices of Michael Crawford and Ben Vereen.
 The film is about a trio of "Furlings" – the story's term for young anthropomorphic animals – who go on an expedition to find a cure for their poisoned friend.

 The film's environmental theme divided critics at the time of its release, along with the animation and story.
 The film grossed $6.6 million in the US against a budget of $13–16 million.

 Plot

-In a meadow called Dapplewood, a mouse, named Abigail, a mole, named Edgar, a hedgehog, named Russell and a young badger, named Michelle are all students of Michelle's uncle, Cornelius.
+In a meadow called Dapplewood, a mouse named Abigail, a mole named Edgar, a hedgehog named Russell and a young badger named Michelle are all students of Michelle's uncle, Cornelius.
 One day, Cornelius takes them on a hike in the woods nearby, accidentally coming across a road.
 Russell is almost run over by a car and a glass bottle is tossed out of the window.
 Soon after, a poison gas truck comes down the road and its tire is punctured by the piece of the broken bottle causing the truck to skid off the road.
 The tank is ruptured and gas begins leaking into the forest, while the driver hurries off to get help.

 Dapplewood is devastated by the gas.
 Michelle runs toward her home, crying out for her parents, and she fails to heed warnings from the others before running inside, and breathing in the deadly gas fumes within.
 Abigail subsequently runs into the house and retrieves Michelle, who is rendered comatose by the gas.
 But unfortunately, Michelle's parents are already dead.
-At his house, Cornelius explains to them of his past encounter with gas spreading humans when he and his sister were forced to flee and leave their parents behind.
+At his house, Cornelius explains to them of his past encounter with gas spreading humans when he and his sister (Michelle's mother) were forced to flee and leave their parents behind.
 In order to save Michelle, he explains that the Furlings need to collect plenty of Lung-wort and Eye-bright, herbs that will help with the damage the gas did to her.
-But because the plants near by are destroyed, and the Furlings will have to find another meadow and bring back the herbs in two days.
+But because the plants nearby were destroyed by the gas, the Furlings are forced to find another meadow to find them and bring back the herbs in two days or Michelle will die.

-On their first night of traveling, Abigail, Edgar and Russell catch the attention of a monstrous one-eyed barn owl after Abigail leads them over an open field.
+On their first night of travelling, Abigail, Edgar and Russell catch the attention of a monstrous one-eyed barn owl after Abigail leads them over an open field.
 The owl briefly captures Abigail, but she escapes his nest, and they manage to find a safe place to sleep.
 In the early morning, they encounter a flock of religious wrens preparing to bid farewell to a young wren child, who has gotten his feet stuck in a mud puddle.
 Recognizing that he can be saved, Edgar stops the "funeral" and devises a plan to free him.
 They are successful and the wrens celebrate.